Integrable perturbation theory for dark solitons of the defocusing nonlinear Schr\"odinger equation: Introduction

-Importantly, none of the earlier implementations of perturbation theory based on the squared eigenfunctions discussed above \cite{KonotopPRE1994,ChenJPA1997,ChenCPL1998,HuangJPA1999,AoYanJPA2005,AoJPA2006,AoYanCTP2007,LashkinPRE2004,Rothos2016} had the correct evolution equations for all soliton parameters.
-In all those references, some incorrect orthogonality conditions were applied, because the discrete eigenmodes did not account for contributions from the poles at the branch points of the integral term in the completeness relation.
-In some references, even the number of orthogonality conditions was incorrect.
+Importantly, in all the earlier implementations of the dark-soliton perturbation theory that is based on eigenfunction expansions \cite{KonotopPRE1994,ChenJPA1997,ChenCPL1998,HuangJPA1999,AoYanJPA2005,AoJPA2006,AoYanCTP2007,LashkinPRE2004,Rothos2016}, some of the orthogonality conditions were flawed, because the discrete eigenmodes that were used did not account for the contributions from the poles at the branch points of the integral term in the completeness relation.
+As we will discuss in details in Sec~\ref{S5} and Sec~\ref{S7}, this resulted in erroneous evolution equations for (at least) some of the soliton parameters.
 Moreover, none of the above references attempted to determine the radiation shelf that develops around the dark soliton, or presented comparisons of the theoretical predictions with numerical simulations.
 The existence of the shelf has long been confirmed by numerical simulations, and, as was shown in \cite{FrantzPRSA2011}, it is critical in developing the perturbation theory and contributes to the integrals used to determine the evolution of the soliton parameters.
 For instance, the adiabatic evolution of the soliton center in \cite{FrantzPRSA2011} is markedly different from the one obtained by expanding the solution in terms of squared eigenfunctions in \cite{KonotopPRE1994,ChenJPA1997,ChenCPL1998,HuangJPA1999,AoYanJPA2005,AoJPA2006,AoYanCTP2007,LashkinPRE2004,Rothos2024}, and it was conjectured in \cite{FrantzPRSA2011} that, because of the existence of the expanding shelf, the squared eigenfunctions associated with the soliton are an insufficient basis, questioning in fact the existence of a closure relation for this problem.